awsdocs/aws-app-mesh-user-guide/doc_source/getting_started.md

 In this step, you configure a virtual node to be the end destination for requests that are made to the virtual service that you created earlier\.

 A virtual node acts as a logical pointer to a particular task group, such as an Amazon ECS service or a Kubernetes deployment\.
-When you create a virtual node, you must specify the DNS service discovery hostname for your task group\.
+When you create a virtual node, you must specify a service discovery method for your task group\.

 Any inbound traffic that your virtual node expects should be specified as a *listener*; you can optionally configure health checks for your virtual node listeners\.
 Any outbound traffic that your virtual node expects to reach should be specified as a *backend*\.